 *Teachers are selected from our college and young adult leaders.

-KC applicants for Winter Weekend must be in 9th grade or older.
-Generally, we will take older students first.
-9th graders who are not accepted will be automatically enrolled in the 7th-9th grade program.
+KC applicants for Winter Weekend must be in 10th grade or older.
+Occasionally we have extra need and will take 9th grade students if there is room.
 Priority will go to applicants whose families register for camp by December 15th.
 The cost to be a KC is $125.
 If you need help with this you can contact Pete Larson regarding the Randy Willmert/Bobo Burns Memorial KC Scholarship.

 You will be notified by email regarding acceptance to the Winter Weekend KC program.
 The number of KCs needed will depend on how many families with kids sign up.

-There is a mandatory KC training for each weekend that takes place on a Sunday afternoon two to three weeks before camp.
-The training meeting will be at the home of Barb Harmon, 5304 Glengarry Parkway, Edina, MN
+There is a mandatory KC training for each weekend that takes place on Sunday, January 8th for the January Winter Weekend and Sunday, February 12 for the February Winter Weekend.
+The training meeting will be at the home of Barb Harmon, 5304 Glengarry Parkway, Edina, MN from 4pm to 6pm.

 Q. Can someone apply to be a KC if their family is not attending Winter Weekend?